KyeongsupChoi/MIA/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    ├── LICENSE
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    │
+    │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │                         generated with `pip freeze > requirements.txt`
+    │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+    |
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io